Converting a Cargo Trailer into a Travel Trailer – Mold Preventative, Low-Toxin Design

 Electrical work

-A 30 amp panel with a campground plug and 4 outlets inside.
-You may be able to make do with fewer outlets but the electrician wanted a dedicated outlet for the fridge and one for the heater.
-Then I have one near the bed for a computer etc, and there is one up high to string up a light and run any kitchen appliances.
+Then I had one near the bed for a computer etc, and there is one up high to string up a light and run any kitchen appliances.

-Have these renos done by the factory and not after you buy it.
-This was a huge mistake that costs me a lot of money and didn’t save me any time like I thought it would.
+This was a huge mistake that cost me a lot of money and didn’t save me any time like I thought it would.

-How long it will take to customize one depends on the brand, the factory and the time of year.
-Add 2-3 weeks on to their estimate.
+How long it will take to customize one depends on the brand, the factory, and the time of year.

-The back door in mine has structural plywood so that still has to be removed and needed metal reinforcements.
-The front end had plywood between the frame and the skin which was a major pain to remove.
 Look for a brand that does not have these two issues and you will save a lot of money.

 Do the Walls Need Reinforcement?

 A big question with cargo trailers is if you need wall reinforcement when you remove the plywood.
-There are two answers to this.

-The first is that it depends on the brand, some brands will tell you that their trailer is good to go with no plywood, these have thicker frames like the steel CM trailers.
-Or some companies can customize it with thicker frames.
-See the pictures below.
+The first is that it depends on the brand, some brands will tell you that their trailer is good to go with no plywood, these have thicker frames like the steel CM trailers (that is the only type you should be going with anyway).

-The second answer is that the companies might say they are not strong enough but people leave it un-reinforced anyway.
 Erik Johnson, me and two other mold avoiders have taken out the plywood and not added anything that would replace it structurally.

 Toxicity of a New Cargo Trailer:

 A cargo trailer smells much stronger than someone might anticipate a new metal box to smell.
-An extreme avoider in a hot climate would leave it sit for about a year before using.

-The smell comes mostly from the body of the trailer.
-It is a glue smell and may also be oils on the metal.
 There are many other parts that are non-metal (differ slightly between brands) that may include:

-Caulk of different types, double-sided tape (you do not want to buy a cargo trailer with tape in the frame – this is a mold risk), plastic on the back of the RV door, plastic and glue (very smelly) in the vents to the point that you will likely not be able to use these vents for air, rubber and foam (glued on) can be found around the RV door, around the barn doors, and possibly around the window on some models, there may be tape holding up wiring, there is the usual plastic coating on the wiring, plastic light and light switch may be included, there may be spray paint on wiring, there may be caps on bolts, screen on top vent, there is also exterior paint which some people have said they are offgassing but I could not pick up a smell on.
+Caulk of different types, double-sided tape (you do not want to buy a cargo trailer with tape in the frame – this is a potential mold risk), plastic on the back of the RV door, plastic and glue (very smelly) in the vents to the point that you will likely not be able to use these vents for air, rubber, and foam (glued on) can be found around the RV door, around the barn doors, and possibly around the window on some models, there may be tape holding up wiring, there is the usual plastic coating on the wiring, plastic light and light switch may be included, there may be spray paint on wiring, there may be caps on bolts, screen on top vent, there is also exterior paint which some people have said they are offgassing but I could not pick up a smell on.

 In such a small space there are also the tires on the outside to consider – on a hot day you will smell these.